NicolaFerracin/javascript30/README.md

 # Day 12 - Konami Code key sequence detector
 Detect the correct input of the Konami code on the keyboard.

+---

+# Day 13 - Slide in on scroll
+Show images on scroll down.